-The inland boundary of the IGC area would comprise the inland boundary of the broader coastal zone, although individual permits would not be required in this area.
+The inland boundary of the IGC area would comprise the inland boundary of the broader coastal management area, although individual permits would not be required in this area.
 The proposed boundary line tracks generally West to East beginning at the Louisiana-Texas state line in Calcasieu parish and ending at the Washington-St. Tammany parish boundary where it meets the Louisiana-Mississippi state line.
-From West to East, the boundary follows Louisiana state highway 27 (LA 27) to its intersection with U.S. highway 190 (US 190), continues east following US 190 to the west Atchafalaya levee, then proceeds north to the Old River Control Structure, then south along the east Atchafalaya levee to its intersection with US 190, then eastward along US 190 to its intersection with Louisiana highway 67 (LA 67) then northerly along LA 67 to its intersection with Louisiana highway 10 (LA 10), then east along LA 10 to its intersection with U.S. highway 51 (La 51), then north along US 51 to its intersection with Louisiana highway 1061 then south along LA 1061 to its intersection with Louisiana highway 10 (LA 10), then east along LA 10 to the Louisiana-Mississippi state line.
+From West to East, the boundary follows the northern parish boundaries of Calcasieu, Jefferson Davis, Acadia, Lafayette and upper St. Martin parishes until it intersects the west Atchafalaya levee, then proceeds north to the Old River Control Structure, then south along the east Atchafalaya levee to its intersection with US 190, then eastward along US 190 to its intersection with Louisiana Highway 67 (LA 67) then northerly along LA 67 to its intersection with Louisiana Highway 10 (LA 10), then east along LA 10 to its intersection with U.S. Highway 51 (LA 51), then north along US 51 to its intersection with Louisiana Highway 38 (LA 38), then east along LA 38 to its intersection with Louisiana Highway 10 (LA 10), then east along LA 10 to the south along LA 1061 to its intersection with Louisiana Highway 10 (LA 10), then east along LA 10 to the Louisiana-Highway 10 (LA 10), then east along LA 10 to the Louisiana-Highway 10 (LA 10), then east along LA 10 to the Louisiana-Highway 10 (LA 10), then east along LA 10 to the Louisiana-Mississippi state line.